5 “Be’s” to Prepare Your Child for Tomorrow, Today

-How does a parent prepare their child for the future when every tomorrow is different?
+How do parents prepare their child for the future when every tomorrow is different?
 All parents hope to prepare their boy or girl through education and training to be ready to enter the world after high school or college.
 But is that really still possible?
 My question to parents is what does it actually MEAN to prepare your child for tomorrow?
 What specific things can you do right now that will make a big difference?

 5 “Be’s” to Prepare Your Child for Greatness